 - 10. Representations and warranties.
-Each party represents and warrants that (a) it has full power and authority to enter into the Agreement, and (b) it will comply with all laws and regulations applicable to its provision, receipt or use of the Services, as applicable.
+Each party represents and warrants that (a) it has full power and authority to enter into the Agreement, and (b) it will comply with all laws applicable to its provision, receipt or use of the Services, as applicable.

 - 11. Disclaimer.
 Except as expressly provided for in the Agreement, Google does not make and expressly disclaims to the fullest extent permitted by applicable law (a) any warranties of any kind, whether express, implied, statutory or otherwise, including warranties of merchantability, fitness for a particular use, title, non-infringement or error-free or uninterrupted use of the Services and (b) any representations about content or information accessible through the Services.

 - 12.1 Limitation on indirect Liability.
 To the extent permitted by applicable law and subject to Section 12.3 (Unlimited liabilities), neither party will have any Liability arising out of or relating to the Agreement for any (a) indirect, consequential, special, incidental or punitive damages or (b) lost revenues, profits, savings or goodwill.

 - 12.2 Limitation on amount of Liability.
 Each party's total aggregate Liability for damages arising out of or relating to the Agreement is limited to the Fees that the Customer paid during the 12 month period before the event giving rise to Liability.

 Agreement excludes or limits either party's Liability for:

 - (b) its obligations under Section 13 (Indemnification);

 - (c) its infringement of the other party's Intellectual Property Rights;

 - (d) its payment obligations under the Agreement; or